twbs/bootstrap/README.md

 When completed, you'll be able to run the various make commands provided.

+**Unfamiliar with `npm`?
+Don't have node installed?** That's a-okay. npm stands for [node packaged modules](http://npmjs.org/) and is a way to manage development dependencies through node.js.
+[Download and install node.js](http://nodejs.org/download/) before proceeding.

 ### Available makefile commands

 #### Build - `make`